How To Use Square Payroll In 7 Steps

 Learn how to set up, run, and complete a pay cycle using Square's full-service payroll software app.

-Square Payroll is full-service payroll software for businesses of all sizes.
-The software offers robust payroll automation and tools that will save your business time when it comes to paying employees and contractors.
+Wondering how to use Square Payroll?
+Square Payroll is a full-service payroll software for businesses of all sizes — with an easy-to-use interface, so even new users shouldn’t have much trouble with their first payroll run.
 This guide will walk you through the process of running payroll with Square Payroll.